 Whether you need to insure your self-build project or own a building firm, insurance isn’t compulsory unless you’re hiring staff.
 But it does provide a valuable safety net that can help keep renovations or your company afloat should anything unexpected happen.

-With that in mind, it’s worth taking the time to compare what’s available so that your policy offers protection and value for money.
+With the market for building materials and labor finally stabilizing in early 2026, it is the perfect time to compare policies to ensure you aren't overpaying based on outdated risk models.
 To help you clarify what you might need (and how much it could cost), take a look at our comprehensive guide to builders insurance.